Open Payments are on the Rise

-The advent of open banking introduced significant changes to the well-established financial services industry, offering greater opportunities for fintech challengers as well as legacy banks and, importantly, the sought-after consumers now facing more choice than ever before.
+The advent of open banking introduced significant changes to the well-established financial services industry.

-For all the new developments, however, perhaps the most disruptive aspect of open banking is yet to be explored.
-While open banking legislation lets third parties access account data with the owner’s consent, the same PSD2 provisions also enable open payments, which allows any approved third party, with consent, to facilitate payments directly to and from bank accounts.
+While open banking legislation let third parties have access to account data with the owner’s consent, the same PSD2 provisions also enabled open payments, which allows any approved third party, with consent, to facilitate payments directly to and from bank accounts.

-At first glance, open payments look like a minor change in the financial process that most people can safely take for granted.
-But closer inspection reveals that this change in who can access bank data can drive real change.
-Whether the power of open payments is fully flexed by established banks, fintech challengers or organisations outside the space, the key will be leveraging the latest technology and smart development to create solutions that benefit everyone involved.
+At first glance, open payments looked like a minor change in the financial process that most people could safely take for granted.
+But closer inspection reveals that this change in who can access bank data has driven real change.
+Recent research shows that in 2021 $4 billion in transactions were processed via Open Banking transactions with that number expected to rise 2,800% by 2026 to $116 billion.

 Changing the everyday